 This is the patented technology of Catalent Pharma solutions.
-Zydis formulation is a unique freeze dried tablet in whichdrug physically entrapped is or dissolved within the matrix of fast dissolving carrier material.
-When zydis units are put into the mouth, the freeze-dried structure disintegrates instantaneously and does not require water To impart strength and resilience during handling, polymers such as to aid swallowing. gelatin, dextran or alginates are incorporated.
-These form a glossyamorphous structure, which imparts strength.
-Blister packs are used for Zydis products to protect the formulation from moisture present in the environment 23 .
+Zydis formulation is a unique freeze dried tablet in which drug is physically entrapped or dissolved within the matrix of fast dissolving carrier material.
+When zydis units are put the mouth, the freeze-dried structure disintegrates instantaneously and does not require water to aid swallowing.
+To impart strength and resilience during handling, polymers such gelatin, dextran or alginates are incorporated.
+These form glossy amorphous structure, which imparts strength.
+Blister packs are used for Zydis products to protect the formulation from moisture present in the environment23.